-The Town of Sturbridge adopted the provisions of MGL Chapter 43D - Expedited Permitting and has designated sites as Priority Development Sites.
-These Rules and Regulations pertain specifically to those sites.
+The Town of Sturbridge adopted the provisions of MGL Chapter 43D, Expedited Permitting, and has designated sites as priority development sites.
+These rules and regulations pertain specifically to those sites.

-The following is a chronological step-by-step explanation of the permit process for designated Priority Development Sites.
+The following is a chronological step-by-step explanation of the permit process for designated priority development sites.

-4.01 Pre-Application Process
+§ 4.01.
+Pre-application process.

-A. Technical Review Committee (TRC) - Pre-Application Review

-The Town Administrator will appoint the Town Planner ("Planner") as the Single Point of Contact for the purpose of coordinating and facilitating the MGL Ch 43D land use permitting process.
-The Planner will report directly to the Town Administrator.

-No application for development permits or approvals for a Chapter 43D Priority Development Site shall be submitted to any Issuing Authority until a Pre-Application Review has been conducted.
+- A. Technical Review Committee (TRC) pre-application review.
+The Town Administrator will appoint the Town Planner ("Planner") as the single point of contact for the purpose of coordinating and facilitating the MGL c.
+43D land use permitting process.
+The Planner will report directly to the Town Administrator. - No application for development permits or approvals for a Chapter 43D priority development site shall be submitted to any Issuing authority until a pre-application review has been conducted.
 It shall be the applicant's responsibility to contact the Planner in order to initiate the pre-application process.
-All pre-application meetings will be scheduled to occur during the Town's regular business hours and shall occur within ten (10) days of a written request, including requisite submittal materials, being filed with the Planner.

-B. Technical Review Committee

-The Town Administrator will appoint a Technical Review Committee (TRC) as a multi-agency coordinating body to assist applicants during the Pre-Application Process as set forth below, assist with reviewing and determining the completeness of permit applications, assist the Board of Selectmen and applicable Issuing Authorities with Chapter 43D compliance, and assist with resolving issues that arise during the permitting process.
+All pre-application meetings will be scheduled to occur during the Town's regular business hours and shall occur within 10 days of a written request, including requisite submittal materials, being filed with the Planner. - B. Technical Review Committee.
+The Town Administrator will appoint a Technical Review Committee (TRC) as a multi-agency coordinating body to assist applicants during the pre-application process as set forth below, assist with reviewing and determining the completeness of permit applications, assist the Board of Selectmen and applicable issuing authorities with Chapter 43D compliance, and assist with resolving issues that arise during the permitting process.
 The TRC will include the Town Planner, Building Inspector, Director of the Department of Public Works, Conservation Commission agent, Health Agent, Fire Chief and Police Chief.
-Any department representative may recommend other Town Officials be included in the review process.
-The Town Planner shall serve as Chair of the TRC.

-The TRC will adopt a monthly meeting schedule for meetings to be held during the regular work day.
-These meetings are staff-level review meetings and are not subject to the Open Meeting Law.

-C. Pre-Application Reviews

-Seven (7) copies of a preliminary plan or concept plan, with as much detail as possible, must be submitted to the Town Planner at least one week prior to the Pre-Application Review meeting.
-The TRC shall assist the Applicant by identifying the permits and approvals required for the project; identifying the submission requirements for each Issuing Authority; and identifying a planned sequence of submissions to individual Issuing Authorities and timetables, where appropriate.
+Any department representative may recommend that other Town officials be included in the review process.
+The Town Planner shall serve as Chair of the TRC. - The TRC will adopt a monthly meeting schedule for meetings to be held during the regular work day.
+These meetings are staff-level review meetings and are not subject to the Open Meeting Law. - C. Pre-application reviews.
+Seven copies of a preliminary plan or concept plan, with as much detail as possible, must be submitted to the Town Planner at least one week prior to the pre-application review meeting.
+The TRC shall assist the applicant by identifying the permits and approvals required for the project; identifying the submission requirements for each issuing authority; and identifying a planned sequence of submissions to individual issuing authorities and timetables, where appropriate.
 Staff will review the applicant's development application submittal materials in an attempt to avoid unnecessary deficiencies and promote efficiency in the formal review and hearing process.
-Staff will review an application for its thoroughness and completeness; however, it is the responsibility of the applicant to ensure all materials are complete, thorough, and accurate.
+Staff will review an application for its thoroughness and completeness; however, it is the responsibility of the applicant to ensure all materials are complete, thorough, thorough and accurate.

-The Applicant shall attend the Pre-Application Review meeting.
-Additionally, the TRC may request the Applicant's engineer (or other appropriate representative) be present for this meeting in order to address concerns, answer questions, or provide insight as may facilitate the review process.
+The applicant shall attend the pre-application review meeting.
+Additionally, the TRC may request that the applicant's engineer (or other appropriate representative) be present for this meeting in order to address concerns, answer questions, or provide insight as may facilitate the review process.